Nurse Educator Certificate Program, Certification

 Nurses who hold a minimum of a baccalaureate degree in nursing can apply to the Nurse Educator Certificate program.
-DeSales can help you become an effective academic and clinical nursing teacher in three online courses:
+DeSales can help you become an effective academic and clinical nursing teacher in just three online courses.

 - NU 551: Principles of Teaching and Learning (4 credits)

 - NU 552: Teaching Methods and Media (4 credits)